-Buying your first home is an exciting time, but can also be a little overwhelming when trying to understand what’s involved from a monetary perspective.
+Buying your first home is an exciting time and a major decision.
+It can also be a little overwhelming when trying to understand the actual amount you'll need to land your new home.

 Forewarned is forearmed – so this handy guide will run you through some of the main upfront (and less obvious costs) involved.

-If you need to borrow more than 80% of the amount your property is valued at, you will most likely need to pay Lenders Mortgage Insurance.
-This protects lenders against a loss if a borrower can no longer afford their loan repayments.
-It’s a one-off fee based on several factors, including the loan amount and ‘loan-to-value ratio – though it’s generally valued at around 1-3% of your loan amount.
-While you don’t need to pay LMI upfront, it’s added to your loan, which obviously accrues interest.
+If you need to borrow more than 80% of the amount your property value, you will most likely need to pay Lenders Mortgage Insurance.
+LMI protects lenders against a loss if a borrower can no longer afford their loan repayments.
+It’s a one-off fee based on several factors, including the loan amount and ‘loan-to-value' ratio – generally valued at around 1-3% of your loan amount.
+While you don’t need to pay LMI upfront, it’s added to your loan, which accrues interest.

 If you’re finding it difficult to raise the 20% deposit, it could be worth investigating a limited guarantee.
 A limited guarantee can allow a parent or close relative to guarantee the portion that makes up what you need for the deposit – no more.
 This means less risk for the guarantor compared to a traditional guarantee, and the guarantee might not be needed after a couple of years.
 This could save you thousands of dollars in LMI or save you years of saving.

 Deposit aside, stamp duty will be your second upfront cost.
-The rate of stamp duty payable depends on the price of the house, and the more expensive the house, the higher the rate of tax.
-Each Australian state levies stamp duty at different rates, but as a general rule of thumb, stamp duty can add 4% to the purchase price – though if you’re a first time buyer, you’ll likely qualify for a grant or exemption (which varies according to state and territory).
+The rate of stamp duty payable depends on the price of the propery, and the more expensive the property, the higher the rate of tax.
+Each Australian state levies stamp duty at different rates, but as a general rule of thumb, stamp duty can add 4% to the purchase price – though if you’re a first-time buyer, you’ll likely qualify for a grant or exemption (which varies according to state and territory).

 You’ll need to cover various legal costs as part of the sale, which can include paying a conveyancer to legally transfer ownership of the property, property and title searches to ensure the seller is legally entitled to sell the property, and possible strata inspections and record checks.
 Depending on the complexity, legal fees can range from a few hundred to a few thousand dollars.